fkaesmann/final_project/README.md

   -- heroku restart
 ```

+## Surge

+- Go into the client / frontend folder
+- run "npm run build"
+- cd into the build directory with "cd build"
+- Enter "surge"
+- Press enter on next line
+- Enter the URL in the domain line "http://ftk-testtaker.surge.sh/"
+- Verify this site is working

 ## Finial Thoughts

 Prudential uses Full Stack models, mostly with NodeJS / Express, and either Mongo or PostgreSQL.
 I don't know if any applications - currently - are using Ruby or Rails, so I'm sticking with the MERN stack for now.